MakanAKaregar/ESA_CAMEO_WGAST/Altimetry_validation/README.md

-## Water level monitoring using satellite altimetry: Sentinel-3A/B & Sentinel-6 hydrological validation Workflow
+# 🌊 Altimetry Validation Workflow (CAMEO-WAGST)

+## 📌 Project Overview

-The second line of work within the **CAMEO-WGAST project** focuses on deriving water levels from satellite altimetry at RPR stations in order to validate measurements from the Sentinel-3 and Sentinel-6 missions.
-This repository implements a **comprehensive altimetry validation workflow** that processes satellite-derived **water surface heights (SSH)** from **Sentinel-3A, Sentinel-3B, and Sentinel-6**.
-These satellite products are rigorously evaluated against independent ground-based observations, including **GNSS-IR measurements at RPR stations and in-situ hydrometric gauge data**.
-The workflow is demonstrated using a representative **RPR station and corresponding in-situ hydrometric records**, serving as a reference implementation of the complete processing chain.
-The objective is to generate high-quality SSH time series over river and coastal environments from Sentinel missions, enabling accurate comparisons with ground observations, cross-validation between independent measurement techniques, and improved monitoring of hydrological dynamics.
+The second line of work within the CAMEO-WAGST project focuses on deriving water levels from satellite altimetry at RPR stations in order to validate Sentinel-3 and Sentinel-6 measurements.

+This repository implements a complete altimetry validation workflow for processing satellite-derived water surface heights (SSH) from Sentinel-3A, Sentinel-3B, and Sentinel-6 missions.

+## 📡 Data Sources

+The satellite products are rigorously validated against independent ground-based observations:

+- GNSS-IR measurements from RPR stations
+- In-situ hydrometric gauge data

+## ⚙️ Workflow Description

+The workflow is demonstrated using a representative RPR station and corresponding in-situ hydrometric data, serving as a reference implementation of the full processing chain.

+It includes:
+- Extraction of SSH time series from satellite altimetry
+- Spatial filtering over river and coastal systems
+- Geophysical corrections and slope adjustments
+- Robust statistical aggregation (median + MAD)
+- Cross-validation with ground-based observations

+## 🎯 Objectives

+The main objective is to generate high-quality SSH time series over river and coastal environments, enabling:

+- Accurate comparison with in-situ measurements
+- Cross-validation between independent techniques
+- Improved monitoring of hydrological dynamics

+## 🌍 Scientific Impact

-Overall, this approach supports the development of **robust multi-source water level monitoring systems** by integrating satellite altimetry, GNSS-IR, and conventional gauge measurements, thereby enhancing both the reliability and spatial coverage of hydrological observations.
+This approach supports the development of robust multi-source water level monitoring systems by integrating:

+- Satellite altimetry (Sentinel missions)
+- GNSS-IR observations
+- Conventional hydrometric gauges

+This integration improves the reliability, spatial coverage, and consistency of hydrological observations.